chrispsn/mesh/README.md

 ## Known issues

+- Lots of syntax not supported (eg spreads (`[...elements, "extra"]`); some functions)
 - Can't rename a name without it breaking other references in the file (Excel beats this hands down)
-- When editing in the formula bar, it should highlight input cells in the grid, and let you click on a cell to insert a reference
+- When editing in the formula bar, it should show the edits in the cell 'live', highlight input cells in the grid, and let you click on a cell to insert a reference
 - Poor compatibility with standard data formats like CSV (I need to figure out how to integrate a CSV parser without compromising the ability to run Mesh files without Mesh)
 - Incomplete coverage of built-in data structures, such as Maps or Sets
 - Poor integration with Electron (such as menu items for New, Open, Save, Save As)